 Her role as office manager includes customer relations and she is very active on social media.
 The management and computer skills Debs has learnt elsewhere are invaluable to us.

-Highly proficient at video production Isaac will be renewing our support documentation and Video library to make learning n4ce even easier.
+Highly proficient at video production, Isaac is renewing and constantly adding to our online support documentation and Video library, to make learning n4ce even easier.
+Isaac supports clients using n4ce daily via email, phone and live chat and is also our Principle n4ce Trainer.

 Tom is another new and valuable member to the AiC team, joining us shortly after graduating from the University of Nottingham with a Physics degree, in 2014.
 Tom works very closely with Mike and Phil on software development, including the new 3D viewer, Point Cloud Engine and specialist projects for underground mining surveys.